Developers

 Example

-/api/v1/blogs?q=dub&limit=20Three Lines of Code
+/api/v1/campaigns?q=dub&limit=20Three Lines of Code

 No SDK, no package, no API key.
 Just fetch.